namxo/passwords/README.md

 * It hides the [Initialization vector](http://en.wikipedia.org/wiki/Initialization_vector) (IV).
 * It uses a [timing-safe comparison](http://blog.ircmaxell.com/2014/11/its-all-about-time.html) function using [double Hash-based Message Authentication Code](http://en.wikipedia.org/wiki/Hash-based_message_authentication_code) (HMAC) verification of the source data.

 For sharing, an ad hoc sharekey is created everytime a share is initiated.
 This is a strong hash.
 The sharing key is stored encrypted as above for the user who shares a password and copied to another table where this key matches the password ID and the ownCloud ID of the user to whom the password is shared with.
-If the share keys match, the password will be decrypted at the user's side where the password was shared with.
+If the share keys match, the password will be decrypted at the shared user's side too.

 ### Decryption (for pulling from database)
 All passwords are encrypted with user-specific, ownCloud-specific and server-specific keys.
 This means passwords can be decrypted: